OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 TERMS AND CONDITIONS

-By entering a film in the St. John's International Women's Film Festival, the entrant agrees to adhere to all Festival regulations.
+By entering a film in the St. John's International Women's Film Festival, the entrant agrees to adhere to all SJIWFF26 rules and regulations.
 No selected film may be withdrawn from the Festival.
 Your signature indicates that you have the right to enter into this agreement.
-All matters not covered by these conditions will be decided upon by the Festival organizers.
+The SJIWFF will ultimately decide upon all matters no covered by these conditions.